 Evidence based practices are ways to tackle addiction that have a history of success.
 While there are literally hundreds of addiction treatment programs out there, some take on experimental strategies that are not yet proven.
 Treating addiction is a serious issue, and it is worth looking for a program with proven results.

 Not all strategies work for all addictions.
 As you look at various evidenced based practices, ensure that they work for the specific addiction you’re facing.
 Motivational enhancement therapy, for example, works well for those who abuse cigarettes, alcohol, and marijuana.
-In the face of an opioid addiction, however, it rarely works.
+In the face of an opioid addiction, such as heroin, however, it rarely works.

 One proven method of treating an addiction is through medicine.
 In some cases, clients can benefit from certain medications that ease the symptoms of withdrawal.
 By making withdrawal and detox easier, clients will be able to stick to the program and work toward sobriety.
 This is why it’s so beneficial for individuals to seek out a detox facility before beginning rehab.